randy3k/remote-atom/README.md

 # Installation
-Remote Atom can be easily installed using the Atom package manager.
+Remote Atom can easily be installed using the Atom package manager by going to "Settings > Install" and searching for remote-atom, or by using the command line:

 ```
 sudo apm install remote-atom